uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 ```bash
 export GEN3_NOPROXY='no'
 ```
-   If a proxy is required, then gen3 would assume cloud-proxy.internal.io:3128 is your proxy for http and https
+   If a proxy is required, then gen3 would assume cloud-proxy.internal.io:3128 is your proxy for http and https.

 3. Install dependencies, you must run this part as a sudo access user
 ```bash
 bash cloud-automation/gen3/bin/kube-setup-workvm.sh
 ```

-4. kube-setup-workvm.sh add a few required configurations to the user's local bashrc file.
+4. kube-setup-workvm.sh adds a few required configurations to the user's local bashrc file.
 To be able to use them, we may want to source it, otherwise we'll have to logout and in again.
 ```bash
 source .bashrc
 ```